A Calm Place For

 • feeling stuck in ways thinking doesn’t resolve

-Emotional Triggers and Disproportionate Reactions
+Emotional Triggers and Reactions That Feel Bigger Than the Moment

-Reactions can feel larger than the moment.
+Reactions can feel out of proportion to what is happening in the moment.

 • strong emotional responses to subtle cues